LS-Lab/KeYmaeraX-release/README.md

 Specification
 =============

-The goal of KeYmaera4 is to implement the proof calculus of differential dynamic logic in a way that is amenable to soundness ensurance by way of a small trusted LCF-style core while still being amenable to automatic theorem proving.
+The goal of KeYmaera X is to implement the proof calculus of differential dynamic logic in a way that is amenable to soundness ensurance by way of a small trusted LCF-style core while still being amenable to automatic theorem proving.
 Differential dynamic logic and its Hilbert-type and sequent proof calculi have been described and specified in more detail in:

+André Platzer.
+A uniform substitution calculus for differential dynamic logic.
+In Amy P. Felty and Aart Middeldorp, editors, International Conference on Automated Deduction, CADE'15, Berlin, Germany, Proceedings, LNCS.
+Springer, 2015.

+André Platzer.
+A uniform substitution calculus for differential dynamic logic. arXiv 1503.01981.

 André Platzer.
 Logics of dynamical systems.